Five ‘egg-cellent’ ideas to delight every bunny this Easter Long Weekend

 Children of all ages will love searching high and low for their sugar fix.

-It’s free to join in the fun, but if you want to have a crack at it be sure to register ahead of time.
+It’s free to join in the fun, but if you want to have a crack at it be sure to register ahead of time by contacting reception now at 07 3475 3001.

-If that isn’t enough egg-citement for you, the day will also feature live music, entertainment and rides (at an additional cost).
+If that isn’t enough egg-citement for you, the day will also feature a petting zoo, market stalls, live music and entertainment.

-Share your Easter with us on socials @visitmoretonbayregion and tag us with #visitmoretonbay in your posts, we would love to hear about your egg-cellent experiences in Moreton Bay Region!
+Share your Easter with us on socials @visitmoretonbay and tag us with #visitmoretonbay in your posts, we would love to hear about your egg-cellent experiences in Moreton Bay region!

 More to read: